TroyLaPolice/European-Neolithic-Expansion/README.md

 		defineConstant("northern_slowdown_distance", 0.3); // distance up the map where the slowdown starts, (y coordinate times this value, ie if value = 0.5 the slowdown will start in the middle of the map and will continue to the top)

 ```
+ This next block contains parameters about rates for mating, learning and death.

 ```
 	// Learning, death and mating rate params:
 	// ***********************************